Prediction or forecast: don't make the mistake anymore!

 Yes, but not just any way.

-Can the word prognosis be an adjective?
+Can the word forecast be an adjective

-Which word to choose in an HR email?
+Which word to choose in an HR email

 If you are launching a sports animation, remember this simple rule: